 Dental Office Infection Control: Team Education and Training

-The best dentist offices maintain training records for safety and dental office infection control just like any other business, which is required by the federal and state governments.
-The best dentist offices should offer continuing/ongoing education and training to all employees to make sure policies and procedures are followed and practiced correctly.
+The Dental Offices with High Infection Control Standards maintain training records for safety and dental office infection control just like any other business, which is required by the federal and state governments.
+The dental offices with the best infection control policies should offer continuing/ongoing education and training to all employees to make sure policies and procedures are followed and practiced correctly.
 The CDC also recommends that when training, it covers safety guidelines for both employees as well as patients.

 Dental office infection control is critical as discussed above, and as long as your dentist maintains their safety and infection prevention protocols, you can trust them when it comes to all of your dental needs!

 At Nebraska Family Dentistry, we strive to provide a safe place for our patients.
 One of the ways we do so by following high infection standards.
-You can schedule with our dentists in Lincoln, NE 24/7 via online scheduling app.
+You can schedule with our dentists in Lincoln, NE 24/7 via online scheduling.